MicrosoftDocs/fabric-docs/docs/database/mirrored-database/overview.md

 # What is Mirroring in Fabric?

 As a data replication solution, Mirroring in Fabric is a low-cost and low-latency solution to bring data from various systems together into a single analytics platform.
-You can continuously replicate your existing data estate directly into Fabric's OneLake, including data from Azure SQL Database, Azure Cosmos DB, Azure Databricks, and Snowflake.
+You can continuously replicate your existing data estate directly into Fabric's OneLake, including data from Azure SQL Database, Azure Cosmos DB, Azure Databricks, Snowflake, and Fabric SQL database.

 With the most up-to-date data in a queryable format in OneLake, you can now use all the different services in Fabric, such as running analytics with Spark, executing notebooks, data engineering, visualizing through Power BI Reports, and more.